Monday, October 30, 2023

 Wednesday, August 31, 2022

-We would like to explain and clarify our extra cost Magwell Border option and when it is applicable.
-Our extra cost Magwell Borders typically go along with our Grip Chop service.
-A full-size grip being cut down to accommodate compact mags doesn't leave a clean border at the bottom of the grip for the texture, so this is something we can do to make the grip chop look nicely finished.
-To do this, we have to melt down and/or grind off the factory texture in that area, then take the time to sand the area smooth, and then polish the polymer to a satin finish so that it looks good before we texture the rest of the grip.
+We would like to explain and clarify our extra cost Smooth Magwell Border option and when it is applicable.
+This extra cost option is only available with our Grip Chop and Texture service.
+A full-size grip being cut down to accommodate compact mags doesn't leave a smooth clean border at the bottom of the grip for the texture, so this is something we offer to make the grip chop look nicely finished.
+To accomplish this, the factory texture at the bottom of the grip is sanded down, smoothed out, and polished to a nice satin finish before the new texture is added to the grip.
+This smoothed out area goes slightly higher up the grip than the intended border so that the new texture creates a nice clean line when applied.
+Due to this process, we cannot provide the smooth magwell border without also applying our texture.

-On most frames/grips, there is already a smooth area at the bottom of the grip that is simply enhanced when we add our texture to the grip area.
-Those magwell borders are a natural result of our texturing service and are NOT considered an extra cost option.
+On most factory un-chopped frames/grips, there is already a smooth area at the bottom of the grip that is simply enhanced when we add our texture to the grip.
+Those magwell borders are a natural result of the texturing service and are NOT considered an extra cost option.

 Magwell borders, whether they are natural or added on, are particularly beneficial when refinishing the frame/grip with a contrasting color of Cerakote.
 The smooth border at the bottom of the grip adds a nice touch to the overall aesthetic look of the frame/grip when highlighted with Cerakote.